AdobeDocs/platform-learn.en/help/tutorial-platform-demo-sc/modules/module11/ex2.md

 ---
-title: Module 11, Exercise
+title: Real-time CDP - Build a segment and take action - Configure an Advertising Destination like Google DV360
-description:
+description: Real-time CDP - Build a segment and take action - Configure an Advertising Destination like Google DV360
 kt: 5342
-audience:
+audience: Data Architect, Orchestration Engineer, Marketer
 doc-type: tutorial
 activity:
 ---

-# 11.2 - Configure an Advertising Destination like Google DV360
+# 11.2 Configure an Advertising Destination like Google DV360

 >[!IMPORTANT] The below content is intended as FYI - You do **NOT** have to configure a new destination for DV360.
 The destination has already been created and you can use it in the next exercise.
 >

->[!IMPORTANT] Log in to Adobe Experience Platform by going to this URL: [https://platform.adobe.com](https://platform.adobe.com)
+Log in to Adobe Experience Platform by going to this URL: [https://platform.adobe.com](https://platform.adobe.com)

 After logging in, you'll land on the homepage of Adobe Experience Platform.